-Patch burn grazing (PBG) is a method of range management where only a portion of a pasture or management unit is burned, and then followed by a period of grazing, either with domestic livestock or native wildlife.
-The management unit can vary in size from just a few acres to several thousand.
-A single unit may have two or more patches, depending upon management goals and pasture configuration.
-Patches are distributed spatially across the landscape, and may also be distributed temporally if burned at different times during the year.
+Patch burn grazing is a method of range management in which only a portion of a pasture or management unit is burned and then grazed, either by domestic livestock or native wildlife.
+The management unit can vary in size from just a few to several thousand acres.
+A single unit may have two or more patches, depending on management goals and pasture configuration.
+Patches that are burned are distributed spatially across the landscape and also may be distributed over time if burned at different times during the year.

-PBG is often used as part of a strategy to enhance habitat for specific wildlife species by increasing variability of vegetative structure, which is referred to as heterogeneity.
+Patch burn grazing is often used as part of a strategy to enhance habitat for specific wildlife species by increasing variability of the vegetative structure, which is referred to as heterogeneity.
 Patches will display a gradient of use as animals preferentially graze the most recently burned areas and avoid grazing on the areas not recently burned.
-Patch burning with grazing provides a wider range of grassland vegetation structure than other burning and grazing regimes, which is important for certain wildlife species.
+Patch burning with grazing provides a wider range of grassland vegetation structure and composition than other burning and grazing regimes, which is important for certain wildlife species.

-A patch burn grazing system is created by dividing a management unit into smaller units, generally not less than three in number.
+A patch burn grazing system is created by dividing a management unit into smaller units, generally not fewer than three units.
 Each subunit or patch should be relatively equal in size and forage production.
 The size and distribution of patches can vary widely.
-As an example, a 1,000-acre unit could be divided into 3 patches of 330 acres each, one of which is burnt each year.
-Conversely, the same pasture might be divided into 10 patches of 100 acres each, with 3 or 4 patches burnt each year.
+As an example, a 900-acre unit could be divided into three patches of 300 acres each, one of which is burned each year.
+Conversely, the same pasture might be divided into nine patches of 100 acres each, with three patches burned each year.
 The distribution of patches across the landscape would be vastly different in these two examples.

-The location and distribution of patches is often influenced by natural firebreaks, such as streams and roads as division lines.
+Natural firebreaks, such as streams and roads, often influence the location and distribution of patches.
 Each patch is burned in some system of rotation.
-Adjacent patches are not burnt the same year where fire occurs only during one season (generally spring).
-A common fire return interval in Eastern Kansas would be to burn each patch once every three years.
-Longer return intervals may be utilized in the western part of Kansas where conditions are dryer and where tree and brush invasion is slower.
+Adjacent patches are not burned the same year when fire occurs only during one season (generally spring).
+A common fire return interval in eastern Kansas would be to burn each patch once every 3 years.
+Longer return intervals may be used in western Kansas where conditions are dryer and tree and brush invasion is slower.

-Grazing distribution over the course of the multiple year burn rotation tends to be uniform, even in very large pastures, reducing the need for cross fences.
-Therefore, existing cross fences can often be removed without sacrificing the overall grazing distribution.
-Removal of fences results in less time spent maintaining fences, and for wildlife, fewer impediments to travel and decreased mortalities from collisions with fences.
-Removing cross-fences can also result in re-vegetation of eroding trails along fence lines as they no longer serve as travel lanes for livestock.
-Fewer water developments may also be needed with PBG as the lure of high-quality forage will induce livestock to move longer distances from water sources.
+Grazing distribution over the course of the multiple-year-burn rotation tends to be uniform, even in large pastures, reducing the need for cross fences.
+Existing cross fences can often be removed without sacrificing the overall grazing distribution.
+Fence removal results in less maintenance time and, for wildlife, fewer impediments to travel and decreased mortalities from collisions with fences.
+Removing cross fences also can result in revegetation of eroding trails along fence lines that no longer serve as livestock travel lanes.
+Fewer water developments may also be needed with patch burn grazing because the lure of high-quality forage will induce livestock to move longer distances from water sources.
 Since livestock congregate on the most recently burned patches, it is also easier to check the herd in large pastures.

-Because patches are not separated by fences, livestock and wildlife have access to the entire management unit during the grazing period.
+Because fences do not separate patches, livestock and wildlife have access to the entire management unit during the grazing period.
 The reduced grazing pressure during the years when a patch is not burned allows desirable plants (decreasers) to regain vigor.
-Riparian and other sensitive areas can also benefit from a period free from heavy livestock use.
-Because the most recently burned patch will be grazed the most intensively, each year a patch needs to be burnt to allow the vegetation in areas grazed heavily in the prior year to recover.
+Riparian and other sensitive areas also can benefit from a period free from heavy livestock use.
+Because the most recently burned patch will be grazed the most intensively, each year a patch needs to be burned to allow the vegetation in areas grazed heavily in the prior year to recover.
+In eastern Kansas, the recovery period generally takes 2 to 3 years.